American Silversmiths

 Events in his life were:

-• Advertised in the Massachusetts Spy, 22 Dec 1791,
+• Advertised: Massachusetts Spy, on 22 Dec 1791.

 NATHAN HALE, Clock-Maker and Goldsmith, Begs leave to inform the publick, that, at his shop, near the meeting house in Rindge, persons may be supplied, on short notice, with warranted Clocks of the best kind, either with or without cases.
 Also Gold and Silversmith's work, of various kinds, made and repaired--as Gold Necklaces--Silver or plated Buckles, may be made to any pattern, &c. &c.
 Customers may depend on being served with honour and fidelity.
 Cash given for old Gold, Silver and Brass.
 16